avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

       significant differences in the mass of the particles.
 The same comment applies if multiple release features are used.
       Finally, this method only works for constant release thickness.

       ..
-Note:: This initialization option is meant to be used when the glide snow option is activated (``cohesion`` activated).
+Note:: This initialization option is meant to be used when the snow slide option is activated (``cohesion`` activated).
                 The behavior in the standard case (``cohesion`` deactivated) has not been tested.